wmde/fundraising-banners/README.md

 ## Directory structure

+- `archive/`: Archived banners
 - `banners/`: Contains subdirectories for each campaign (sometimes also called a *channel*).
 Subfolder names *should* match the campaign names (top-level configuration sections in `campaign_info.toml`), but are not required to match.
   - `desktop/`: contains the entry points and the banner components for the desktop campaign.
 - `dashboard/`: Dashboard UI that displays the overview of the banners in development mode.
 - `dist/`: compiled banner code
-- `src/`: All TypeScript code and components that the banners share
+- `src/`: All TypeScript code and components shared between banners
+- `test/`: Unit and component tests
+  - `unit`: Unit tests for small library functions.
+  - `components`: Unit tests for components
 - `themes/`: Theme files
 - `webpack/`: Files related how we build the banners with webpack: Webpack plugins and loaders, a class that can process information from `campaign_info.toml` into smaller chunks.

+## Conventions when writing unit tests

+1. All test files must end in `.spec.ts`
+2. Component tests must match the directory structure in `src/components/`. test file name must match component file name (PascalCase) with `.spec.ts` instead of `.vue` suffix.
+3. Unit tests should replicate the directory structure and names (snake_case) in the `src/` directory.
+4. Component tests should test:
+   - Props have an effect.
+If a prop has a limited value range, e.g. boolean or a set of strings, test all possible values.
+   - Computed properties
+   - Event handlers
+   - Passing props to children
+   - Slots
+5. Use `shallowMount` instead of `mount` in *every* test where you don't need to check the values of child components.

 ## How the preview feature works
 * The webpack dev server loads the file `dashboard/index.html`, which requests a small Vue application inside the `dashboard` directory.
 The application renders an overview of campaigns and banners, generated from `campaign_info.toml`.